 Mange, caused by mites taking over your dog’s skin, cause scaliness and itchiness.
 If you think your dog has mange it is important to act quickly, because severe cases can cause scarring and in this case, the fur simply won’t grow back.
 Mites can quickly spread to other pets and to people.
 The treatment for mange usually includes medication, though the latter can be toxic so you will need to follow your vet’s instructions to the letter.
 Your dog might instead prescribe insecticide shampoo or a spot-on treatment.
 The choice of treatment will depend on the type of mite detected by your vet when checking your dog’s skin.

 In addition to upgrading your dogs diet and eliminating possible sources of allergies it may also require you to do make some changes in your dog’s internal and external landscape.
-Colloidal silver is a natural anti-fungal, anti-viral and antibacterial that can kill many of the pathogens that could be contributing to your dogs hair loss.
+Colloidal silver and CBD oils is a natural anti-fungal, anti-viral and antibacterial that can kill many of the pathogens that could be contributing to your dogs hair loss.
 Simply putting a few drops in their water daily and/or on the infected area can be of great help.
 Remember, different sizes of dogs may require modifying the dosage.
 Also, cleaning your home (especially areas where your dog spends a lot of time) with eco-friendly products may help assist with this.
 You’d be surprised with how many owners rarely wash their dogs bed, vacuum their couches or change their duvet covers.
 We also recommend getting a dead sea mineral mask every now and then to have your dog get mineralized and extract some of the possible toxins ready to be pulled out of the skin!

 Allergies, fungal infections, mange, and nutritional issues are just a few reasons why your dog may break out in bald spots.
 There are more serious issues that cause balding as well, though, including hypothyroidism and Cushing’s disease (in which too much cortisol is produced by the adrenal glands).
 A visit to your vet will rule out any serious issues and get your dog on the road to solving a problem that is often as uncomfortable or painful as it is unsightly.